 - The main use of each area (for example, sleeping, living, cooking).

-- The ceiling cavity space - slimline systems are available for homes with small ceiling spaces.
+- The ceiling cavity space - if there's limited ceiling space, you might need underfloor ducts instead, though slimline systems are available for homes with small ceiling spaces.

 - The limitations of your outdoor spaces - just as with split system air conditioners, the outdoor compressor unit(s) needs to be installed somewhere where noise won't be an issue (for you or your neighbours!).

-- Large systems may require a three-phase power supply, which will be an extra installation cost if you don't already have it.
+- Large systems might require a three-phase power supply, which will be an extra installation cost if you don't already have it.

 There are several design features to consider.
 A supplier may be able to offer a range of options, depending on the design and requirements of your home.